Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Medical Imaging: Camelyon17-WILDS

-To test the robustness and applicability of the SITAR framework beyond natural images, we conduct a final validation on the \textbf{Camelyon17-WILDS}~\cite{bandi2018detection} benchmark.
-This dataset provides a fundamentally different challenge: \begin{enumerate} \item \textbf{New Domain:} The task is medical, requiring the identification of tumor tissue from histopathology slides, a domain with vastly different low-level statistics. \item \textbf{New Shortcut Type:} The shortcut is not a semantic object (e.g. background) but a \textit{process-based domain artifact}.
-Images come from different hospitals, and the hospital of origin (the shortcut $S$) is spuriously correlated with the label $Y$.
-This manifests as subtle, non-semantic variations in staining and scanner calibration. \end{enumerate}
+We conduct a final evaluation on \textbf{Camelyon17-WILDS}~\cite{bandi2018detection} to test SITAR beyond natural images.
+This benchmark presents two distinct challenges relative to the previous experiments.
+The task is medical, requiring identification of tumor tissue from histopathology slides, a domain with fundamentally different low-level statistics from natural images.
+The shortcut is not a semantic object but a process-based domain artifact.
+Images are collected from five hospitals, and the hospital of origin is spuriously correlated with the label due to differences in staining protocols and scanner calibration.
+The standard split provides training data from three hospitals and evaluates on two unseen hospitals, making OOD accuracy the primary metric.

-\textbf {Setup and Results.} The Camelyon17-WILDS benchmark provides a training set (from 3 hospitals) and two test sets: an in-distribution (\textbf{ID Val}) set from the same 3 hospitals, and an out-of-distribution (\textbf{OOD}) set from 2 novel, unseen hospitals.
-We report the accuracy on the OOD set as the primary metric for robustness.
-As shown in Table~\ref{tab:camelyon}, SITAR again demonstrates a clear and significant advantage.
-SITAR again, significantly outperforming other baselines.
-This result is a powerful validation of our framework's applicability.
-It proves that SITAR is not over-fit to natural image statistics.
-The correlation proxy $v_i$ was successfully and automatically identifies the subtle, artifact-based shortcut introduced by the hospitals, and the targeted Jacobian penalty (Thm.~\ref{thm:main}) successfully flattened the classifier's response to it.
-This ability to handle different domains (natural vs. medical) and different shortcut types (semantic vs. process-based) underscores the robustness of the functional invariance framework.
+Table~\ref{tab:camelyon} reports in-distribution and OOD accuracy across methods.
+SITAR achieves the highest OOD accuracy ($83.26\%$), outperforming ERM by $+1.6$ points and JTT by $+1.5$ points, while maintaining competitive in-distribution accuracy ($95.41\%$).
+Chroma-VAE degrades substantially on this benchmark, dropping to $74.45\%$ OOD and $82.64\%$ in-distribution, suggesting that explicit latent partitioning struggles with the subtle, non-semantic nature of the hospital artifact shortcut.

+The consistent improvement over ERM and reweighting baselines on a domain this different from natural images demonstrates that the correlation proxy $v_j$ is not limited to semantic or visually salient shortcuts.
+The subtle staining artifacts introduced by different hospitals manifest as structured variation in the latent space that is correlated with the label, and SITAR successfully identifies and suppresses this variation without any domain or group labels.